-Wi-Fi is the name for a family of wireless networking technologies.
-Wi-Fi is a brand name, and is not short for anything.
+Wi-Fi is a family of wireless networking technologies.
 Read our guide to Wi-Fi to learn more.

 How does a Wi-Fi router work?

-To access the internet, broadband routers have an internal modem which connects to the phone or cable line, connected by an ‘ADSL’ or ‘WAN’ port on the rear of the router.
+To access the internet, broadband routers have an internal modem.
+This modem connects to the phone, fibre, or cable line through an ‘ADSL’ or ‘WAN’ port on the back of the router.

-While the modem and the network hardware are working together in the router to provide all this functionality to connected devices, the internal network will continue to function without internet access.
+The modem and the network hardware work together in the router to provide all this functionality to connected devices.
+But if you’re not online, the internal network will continue to function even without internet access.

-(The modem and router can also be separate devices.
-This is less common in the UK, but not an unfamiliar setup for fibre optic broadband.
-It is also possible to have a separate DSL modem and router though an all-in-one broadband router is standard, and the best solution for most people.)
+In some instances, the modem and the router can be separate pieces of hardware.
+This is less common in the UK, but isn’t an unfamiliar setup for fibre broadband.
+It’s also possible to have a separate DSL modem and router, but an all-in-one broadband router is standard and the best solution for most people.

 Mobile broadband routers are also available.
-Usually if we say ‘3G router’ or ‘4G router’ or '5G router' it’s used to refer to a Wi-Fi dongle (also sometimes called a MiFi) which provides mobile internet access and shares the connection over wireless.
-However, there are mobile broadband routers which resemble home broadband hardware, with a network switch for wired connections and wireless support.
-But rather than connecting to a phone line they have either a SIM card slot or a USB port for mobile broadband dongles.
-These remain relatively uncommon and expensive but may become popular if mobile catches on as an alternative for home broadband.
+Usually, if we say ‘3G router’, ‘4G router’ or '5G router', it’s used to refer to a Wi-Fi dongle (also known as MiFi) that connects to a mobile network and shares connectivity via wireless hotspot.
+However, there are also mobile broadband routers that resemble home broadband hardware - such as those bundled in with Three's deals.
+But rather than using fixed-line home broadband, they have either a SIM card slot or a USB port for mobile broadband dongles.

-These are different words for the same thing, there is no practical difference between a hub and router.
-Many other providers continue to use router to describe their home broadband and networking equipment, including TalkTalk, Plusnet, DST and EE.
+These are different words for the same thing, there is no practical difference between a hub and a router.
+Some providers continue to use 'router' to describe their home broadband and networking equipment, including TalkTalk and EE.

 You may also see them referred to as wireless routers and, less commonly, residential gateways.
-Again there is no difference between these; all routers will offer wireless networking and 'residential gateway' is an older term which was used to distinguish them from high end networking gear when home routers had a far more limited feature set.
+There is no difference between these; all routers will offer wireless networking, and 'residential gateway' is an older term which was used to distinguish them from high-end networking gear at a time when home routers had a far more limited feature set.